All admitted students are eligible to apply for AMBS need-based financial aid.

-Stafford Loans for AMBS students are certified through the AMBS Financial Aid office.
+Federal Direct Unsubsidized Loans for AMBS students are certified through the AMBS Financial Aid Office.

 Canada Student Loans

 Canada Student Loans, funded by the government of Canada and administered with participating provinces, are available to Canadian citizens enrolled in full-time study.
-Repayment is deferred while full-time status is maintained.
+Repayment is deferred while students maintain full-time status.
 Canadian students may contact their local banks for information.
 AMBS is registered with the provincial administrative offices for enrollment of students with Canada Student Loans.